-STANDARD: We maintain accurate books and records and honor our reporting obligations.
+We maintain accurate books and records and honor our reporting obligations.

 Both federal law and our policies require that we disclose accurate and complete information about our business, financial condition, clinical outcomes and operations.
 Covered Persons must cooperate with government inquiries, as well as internal and external audits and investigations.
 Covered Persons will assist in the development, execution and enforcement of effective internal controls to ensure contracts, payments and other business transactions are properly authorized, conform to our policies and procedures and are recorded timely and accurately in accordance with generally accepted accounting principles.
-Covered persons will also immediately report any material omission that may affect our public disclosures, or any questionable accounting or auditing matters to all local supervisors, the internal audit and controls department, the inspector general, the legal services department or the ethics & compliance department.
+Covered persons will also immediately report any material omission that may affect our public disclosures, or any questionable accounting or auditing matters to any supervisor, the internal audit department, the legal department or the ethics and compliance department.